utelle/SQLite3MultipleCiphers/readme.md

 ## Documentation

-Documentation of the currently supported cipher schemes and the C and SQL interfaces is provided already on the [SQLite3MultipleCiphers website](https://utelle.github.io/SQLite3MultipleCiphers/).
+Documentation of the currently supported cipher schemes and the C and SQL interfaces is provided on the [SQLite3 Multiple Ciphers website](https://utelle.github.io/SQLite3MultipleCiphers/).

 Documentation on how to build the extension can be found on the page [SQLite3 Multiple Ciphers Installation](https://utelle.github.io/SQLite3MultipleCiphers/docs/installation/install_overview/).